logto-io/docs/docs/docs/recipes/user-profile/README.md

 :::tip

 - In order to call Logto management APIs, a backend service is required for your app.
-- Make sure your backend service has acquired a pair of API key and API secret through the [Machine to Machine](/docs/recipes/integrate-logto/machine-to-machine) process.
+- Make sure your backend service has acquired a pair of API key and API secret through the [machine-to-machine](/docs/recipes/integrate-logto/machine-to-machine) process.

 :::